A probabilistic proof of the fundamental gap conjecture via the coupling by reflection: Some technical results

-{\bf Acknowledgements.} The authors are very grateful to Professors Kai He, Yong Liu, Yuan Liu and Yongsheng Song for their helpful discussions, to Elton P. Hsu for his valuable comments on the first version \cite{GongLiLuo}.
-The last two authors would like to thank Professor Liming Wu for his interest in this work and many suggestions of further study.
+\textbf{Acknowledgements.} The authors are very grateful to Professors Kai He, Yong Liu, Yuan Liu and Yongsheng Song for their helpful discussions, and to Professor Elton P. Hsu for his valuable comments on the first version of this paper.
+They also want to thank Abraham Ng from the University of Sydney for pointing out that the function $u_0$ constructed in Proposition A.7 of the previous version has zero-gradient on the boundary $\partial\Omega$.
+The last two authors would like to thank Professor Liming Wu for drawing their attention to the references \cite{Carlen, MeyerZheng} and for his many suggestions on further study.